-Three-time Emmy Award-winner and Department of Justice alum Sunny Hostin is celebrated for her in-depth yet approachable analysis of social justice and legal issues.
+Four-time Emmy Award-winner and Department of Justice alum SUNNY HOSTIN is celebrated for her in-depth yet approachable analysis of social justice and legal issues.
 From hosting Investigation Discovery's documentary series, "Truth About Murder with Sunny Hostin," to serving as a legal analyst for CNN, to hosting her popular weekly segment, "Sunny’s Law," Sunny has brought clarity, context, and a much-needed human lens to the most important cases and legal questions of the past two decades.

 In these substantive and compelling remarks, she dives into the most pressing social justice and legal issues of our time, providing illuminating insight on what they mean for our future.
 Able to tailor her remarks, and dive into specific issues of organization's choosing whether it be police relations, ongoing court cases, or what's happening in Washington, Sunny's illuminating remarks are as informative as they are engaging.